antonkhmv/fca/README.md

 |  7 | Binary Classifier   |          0.911 |           **0.817** |          **0.608** |
 |  8 | Pattern Classifier  |          0.915 |       0.808 |       0.603 |

+For standar ML methods, XGBoost had the best performance, while Decision tree performed the worst.

-So, the binary classifier gave the best results for 2 of the datasets - Housing and Student.
+The binary classifier showed the best results for 2 of the datasets - Housing and Student.
+This is most likely due to using a lot of different data configs for parameter tuning.

-For the Mobile and Student datasets the most important intersections counts for patterns are in the range 4-6, which probably means that the objects contain too many columns and the algorithm overfits on less likely combinations.
+For the Mobile and Student datasets the most frequent intersections counts for patterns were in the range 5-10, which probably means that the objects contain too many columns and the algorithm overfits on infreqent combinations.

 The Housing dataset gives the biggest jump in performance when using FCA relative to other datasets.

 The Mobile dataset is best classified by a simple Logistic Regression.

-The results
+It has little categorical features so FCA and other standard ML methods don't preform as well.
+FCA performed the worst on that dataset.

 ## Parameter visualization